cwi-dis/igor/doc/overview.rst

 	* Adding (or changing or deleting) action rules.

 	This expected to be addresed in a future release.
-In the mean time you either have to use the command line tools or stop Igor and edit the XML database manually.
+In the mean time you either have to use the :doc:`programs` or stop Igor and edit the XML database manually.

 There are also some command line tools that are meant primarily for use in